User Management

 Managing Freelancer Access

-2. When project ends, disable their account
+2. When the project ends, open their Edit modal and click Disable Account

 Client Read-Only Access